 Photo of Douglas Szabo

 Doug has been honored by Florida Super Lawyers, and named a “Top Lawyer” by Naples Illustrated magazine for his work in Business and Commercial Litigation.
-He received his undergraduate degree from Rollins College (with high distinction, 1984) and his law degree from the University of Florida (with honors, in 1987).
+He received his undergraduate degree from Rollins College and his law degree from the University of Florida.

 There is no such thing as an unimportant Supreme Court of the United States (SCOTUS) opinion.
 As someone who vigorously defends the media in First Amendment cases, I eagerly awaited the SCOTUS opinion in Maloney Area School District v B.L.
 The opinion was rendered on June 23, 2021, and I quickly read it looking for nuggets I could use in the representation of my clients.
 Although the case did not involve media, the 8-1 (Justice Thomas dissenting) decision importantly upheld First Amendment protections.